 The locals here are very welcoming and are always ready to offer a helping hand to anybody who may need it.
 You will hardly feel like an outsider even when you are visiting for the first time.

 - Sparkly nightlife

-Your days in Malindi mustn’t always end when the sun goes down.
+Your days in Melinde must not always end when the sun goes down.
 With its well-lit streets and many contemporary clubs and casinos to choose from, Malindi gives you a chance to experience a vibrant nightlife with your friends and colleagues.

 - Great places to visit

-You can never run short of beautiful places to visit while in Malindi.
+You can never run short of beautiful places to visit while in the coastal town.
 Historical sites like Ruins of Gedi and Malindi Museum are must-visit places in Malindi.
-Other breathtaking places to visit while in Malindi are Portuguese Church, Ndoro Sculpture Garden, and Malindi and Watamu Marine National Parks, among others.
+Other breathtaking places to visit while in town are the Portuguese Chapel, Ndoro Sculpture Garden, and Malindi Marine National Park, and Watamu Marine National Park, among others.
 These places will leave you dazzled and yearning for more.

 A holiday in Malindi can hardly go wrong!